OpenEvalProject/evals/manuscripts/elife-104268/v1/manuscript.md

 Subsequently, we investigated the impact of tethering-deficient Wag31 mutants on cell survival.
 Wag31 has an N-terminal domain joined to the C-terminal via a linker region.
 The N-terminal domain contains a positively charged patch in the intertwined region (the region between two helices in the N-terminus) and membrane binding has been attributed to this region (Choukate and Chaudhuri, 2020).
 This patch is lined with conserved arginine and lysine residues, K15, K20, and R21 (Choukate and Chaudhuri, 2020; Figure 5e).
 As our in vitro results suggest the importance of K20 and the DivIVA-domain in tethering, we performed complementation assays with the tethering-defective mutants to examine cell survival and morphology. Δwag31 was complemented with an integrative copy of either Wag31 or Wag31K20A or Wag31ΔN.Δwag31+ATc showed a two log-fold difference in survival and a 40% decrease in the percentage of rod-shaped cells compared with Δwag31-ATc (Figure 5f, g).
 Complementation with Wag31 and Wag31K20A rescued the loss of cell viability and restored the rod shape of the cells (Figure 5f, g), whereas Wag31ΔN behaved similar to Δwag31+ATc.
 It neither restored the rod shape of the cells nor reversed the survival defect (Figure 5f, g).
 These results highlight the importance of the N-terminal DivIVA-domain for sustaining mycobacterial morphology and survival.

-## Tethering is correlated to lipid levels and CL localization in mycobacteria
+### Tethering is correlated to lipid levels and CL localization in mycobacteria

 As described above, Wag31-mediated membrane tethering is an absolute for the survival of mycobacteria.
 Perturbations in lipid homeostasis and mislocalization of CL due to altered Wag31 levels hint at a correlation between its ability to function as a homotypic tether and maintain lipid composition and localization.
 To derive the mechanism behind it, we performed fluorescence imaging experiments with native and tethering defective mutants of Wag31.
 To investigate a role of tethering in lipid homeostasis in mycobacteria, we stained wildtype and complementation strains with BODIPY and quantified the fluorescence intensities.
 We observed comparable staining intensity in Msm+ATc and Δwag31-ATc (Figure 6a, b). Δwag31+ATc expectedly had the highest BODIPY staining intensity, indicating higher than normal lipid levels (Figure 6a, b).
 Complementation with Wag31 fully restored the lipid levels to normal, whereas complementation with Wag31K20A could not restore the lipid levels completely (Figure 6a, b).
 Wag31ΔN exhibited higher lipid levels than Δwag31-ATc (Figure 6a, b).
 These results indicate that tethering could be one of the mechanisms required for maintaining lipid homeostasis.

 ![Figure 6.](https://cdn.elifesciences.org/articles/104268/elife-104268-fig6-v1.jpg)

-**Figure 6.:** (a) Top panel: Representative fluorescent micrographs showing BODIPY staining across Δwag31-ATc and Msm, Δwag31, Δwag31::wag31, Δwag31::wag31 imaged at 12 hr post ATc addition.
-Bottom panel: Corresponding phase images.
-(K20A, Δwag31::wag31ΔNb) Corrected total cell fluorescence (CTCF) of BODIPY-stained cells was calculated from N = 100 cells across two independent experiments and analysed using Fiji and plotted in a graph.
+**Figure 6.:** (a) Top panel: Representative fluorescent micrographs showing BODIPY staining across Δwag31-ATc and Msm, Δwag31, Δwag31::wag31, Δwag31::wag31K20A, Δwag31::wag31ΔN imaged at 12 hr post ATc addition.
+Bottom panel: Corresponding phase images. (b) Corrected total cell fluorescence (CTCF) of BODIPY-stained cells was calculated from N = 100 cells across two independent experiments and analysed using Fiji and plotted in a graph.
 The horizontal bar represents the median CTCF (statistical analysis was performed using one-way ANOVA followed by Brown–Forsythe test (Tukey’s multiple comparison test; 0.1234 (ns), 0.0332 (*),<0.0001 (****))). (c) Fluorescent micrographs showing 10-N-Nonyl-acridine orange (NAO) intensity of strains as mentioned above.
 Bottom panel: Corresponding phase images. (d) Line plot analysis of strains described in (c) depicting CL localization.
-N = 100 cells across two independent experiments were analysed using Fiji and their normalized fluorescence intensities were plotted against cell length.Figure 6—source data 1.Figure 6a, c.The areas used for making the figure panels are marked.Figure 6—source data 2.Figure 6a, c.Figure 6—source data 3.Figure 6b, d.Graphs were generated using GraphPad Prism.
+N = 100 cells across two independent experiments were analysed using Fiji and their normalized fluorescence intensities were plotted against cell length.

 Next, we examined the dependence of CL localization on tethering by staining Msm+ATc, Δwag31 -ATc, Δwag31+ATc, Δwag31::wag31+ATc, Δwag31::wag31K20A+ATc, and Δwag31:: wag31ΔN+ATc with NAO.
 NAO staining showed a polar and septal (in dividing cells) localization pattern in the case of Msm and Δwag31-ATc, whereas it stained the cytosol and perimeter of the Wag31 depleted cells (Figure 6c, d).
 Complementation with Wag31 restored NAO localization completely, whereas Wag31K20A restored it partially, which could be attributed to its limited tethering activity (Figure 6c, d).
 Importantly, we observed a mis-localized pattern of NAO with Wag31ΔN similar to Wag31 depletion (Figure 6c, d).
 These results inform of the dependence of CL localization on membrane tethering activity of Wag31.
 Taken together, the data suggest the importance of the N-terminal region of Wag31 in regulating lipid homeostasis and localization.

-## The N- and C-terminal domains of Wag31 have distinct functions
+### The N- and C-terminal domains of Wag31 have distinct functions

 Wag31 is a 272 amino-acids long protein that contains an N- and a C-terminal domain that are joined by a linker region (Figure 7a).
 In this report, we established a role for the N-terminal region of Wag31 that comprises DivIVA-domain in membrane-tethering (Figure 4).
 We also identified the protein-interaction network of Wag31 with the help of MS/MS analysis (Figure 3; Figure 3—figure supplement 2).
 To investigate which domain of Wag31 promotes its interactions with other proteins, we generated Msm strains expressing either N-terminal (Wag31ΔN) or C-terminal truncated (Wag31ΔC) Wag31 (Figure 7a) and performed a series of His pulldown experiments with both the mutants.
 To investigate the protein-binding ability of the domain truncation mutants, we tested them against novel interactors of Wag31 viz.
 MurG, SepIVA, and Msm2092 from our interactome database (Figure 3a) and AccA3, a known interactor of Wag31.
 MmpS5 served as a non-interactor negative control in the experiment.

 ![Figure 7.](https://cdn.elifesciences.org/articles/104268/elife-104268-fig7-v1.jpg)

 **Figure 7.:** (a) Illustration depicting the domain architecture of Wag31, Wag31ΔN, and Wag31ΔC. (b) Coomassie Brilliant blue (CBB) staining of plain E. coli lysate and E. coli lysate expressing His-Wag31ΔC.
 E. coli lysate prepared from BL21-DE3 strain was used as the control. (c) Representative western blots demonstrating expression of 3XFLAG tagged-MmpS5, -MurG, -SepIVA, -Msm2092, and -AccA3.
 Whole-cell lysates (WCLs) were prepared from 0.5 μM IVN induced Msm::mmpS5, Msm::murG, Msm::sepIVA, Msm::msm2092, Msm::accA3 and 40 μg of each was resolved a 10% SDS–PAGE, transferred onto a nitrocellulose membrane and probed with α-FLAG and α-RpoA (loading control). (d) Representative western blots showing interaction of MurG, SepIVA, Msm2092, and Acca3 with Wag31 and Wag31Δc.
 The non-interactor MmpS5 was used as a negative control.
 E. coli and Msm lysates represented in (b, c) incubated together and pulled down with Cobalt beads were resolved on Tris Tricine gel as described elsewhere (Schägger, 2006), transferred onto nitrocellulose membrane and probed with α-His to detect the pulldown and α-FLAG to detect the interaction.
 The experiment was performed independently twice. (e) Coomassie Brilliant blue (CBB) staining of E. coli lysates expressing His-Wag31ΔN.
 E. coli lysate prepared from BL21-DE3 strain was used as the control. (f) Representative western blots demonstrating expression of 3XFLAG tagged-MurG, -SepIVA, -Msm2092, and -AccA3.
 WCLs were prepared from 0.5 μM IVN induced Msm::murG, Msm::sepIVA, Msm::msm2092, Msm::accA3 and 40 μg of each was resolved a 10% SDS–PAGE, transferred onto a nitrocellulose membrane and probed with α-FLAG and α-RpoA (loading control). (g) Representative western blots showing interaction of MurG, SepIVA, Msm2092, and Acca3 with Wag31 and Wag31ΔN.
 E. coli and Msm lysates represented in (e, f) incubated together and pulled down with Cobalt beads were resolved on 10% SDS–PAGE, transferred onto nitrocellulose membrane and probed with α-His to detect the pulldown and α-FLAG to detect the interaction.
-The experiment was performed independently twice.Figure 7—source data 1.Figure 7b–g.The lanes used to make the panels are marked.Figure 7—source data 2.Figure 7b–g.
+The experiment was performed independently twice.

 We performed His pulldown assays utilizing E. coli lysates expressing either Wag31 or Wag31ΔC or Wag31ΔN (Figure 7b, e).
 These lysates were mixed and incubated with Msm lysates expressing 3x-FLAG tagged versions of the above-mentioned proteins (Figure 7c, f) in separate reactions and subsequently pulled-down with Cobalt beads.
 The western blot analysis revealed that all the tested interactors bound to Wag31 (Figure 7d, g).
 Expectedly, MmpS5, being a non-interactor of Wag31 did not bind to it (Figure 7d).
 As shown in Figure 7d, none of the interactors bound to Wag31ΔC, indicating that the presence of N-terminal DivIVA-domain is not sufficient to enable Wag31 to interact with other proteins.
 Interestingly, interactions with all the proteins were retained in the case of Wag31ΔN (Figure 7g), thus suggesting that Wag31 interacts with other proteins via its C-terminal.
 Taken together, the results suggest that the N-terminal region of Wag31 is involved in membrane tethering through interactions with CL, and the C-terminal region is involved in modulating interactions with other membrane-associated proteins.
 Thus, N-terminal and C-terminal of Wag31 have distinct molecular functions that together are crucial for maintaining cell shape, lipid homeostasis, and survival of mycobacteria.